mj3b/prompt_experiments/non_fiction/GPT4_vs_BARD/phone_releases.md

 Can you provide me with a table listing the main specs differences between the Google Pixel 6A and the newly released Pixel 7A?

 ### ChatGPT-3 with Web Browsing
 [_3 separate attempts were made to generate an answer.
-3 times ChatGPT got stuck @ "Clicked a link," or "Reading content," without generating any output_]
+Each time, ChatGPT got stuck @ "Clicked a link," or "Reading content," without generating any output_]

 ### BARD